Klarr-Agency/svelte-legacy/README.md

 ## To do
 Modifications may be necessary to enable hot reloading with `npm run dev`.
 These changes can be made in `vite.config.ts`.

+## Contribution
+Feel free to add other examples in different languages and more complex use cases, and remember to add a star to this project if you find it useful.